-On the reverse of the badges, you will sometimes find inscribed the individual nurses' name, their number, and/or dates of training.
+On the reverse of the badges, you will sometimes find inscribed the individual nurses' name, and/or their number.

 As well as training on the wards in different hospital departments student nurses attended regular lectures in addition to their practical work.
 As students and probationers, they had to undertake a series of rigorous examinations, both written and practical, before they could progress to the next stage of training.